Waste management was the first part of the Sustainable Development Program in Anandam

-Seeing Madhu’s persistence and her steadfast commitment that turned Anandam into a cleaner place , the Management started to appreciate and support the idea of Anandam going green.
-They understood a Green Anandam .
+Seeing Madhu’s persistence and her steadfast commitment to Waste Management, that turned Anandam into a cleaner place , the Management started to appreciate and support the idea of Anandam going green in a Sustainable Development Program .
+They finally understood the concept a Green Anandam .
 A Green Retirement Village, probably the first of its kind in India.
-A green Anandam with a USP, an unique selling proposition.
+A green Anandam with an USP, unique selling proposition, made business sense.

-Ramesh Harve a fellow resident who agreed to stay on the project as a consultant, Madhu Roy and Bhanu Gopalkrishnan chalked out a program of Sustainable Development, where development would happen in carefully thought out stages.
+Ramesh Harve, a fellow resident who was an expert on developing similar projects all over the world, agreed to stay on the project as a consultant.
+Ramesh Harve, Madhu Roy and Bhanu Gopalkrishnan chalked out a program of Sustainable Development, in which development would happen in carefully well thought out stages.

-Development would span the phases, in a way that we would look after our needs in the here and now and not eat into the resources of tomorrow or future generations.
-They set SOPs to provide all the raw materials, to bring about an Ecologically Friendly Green Cool Anandam, planting sensibly with season and crop in mind.
+Sustainable Development would span the phases, in a way that we would look after our needs in the here and now and not eat into the resources of tomorrow or future generations.
+They set SOPs on a staggered time frame, to provide all the raw materials, to bring about an ecologically friendly Green Cool Anandam, planting sensibly with season and crop in mind.

 The food waste after sorting, was used in composting.
-The end product of composting was natural organic manure for the Tree planting campaign they initiated.
-The compost would be used as manure to fertilise the organic vegetable garden they started, to grow healthy organic vegetables.
+The end product of composting was natural organic manure, brown gold, for the Tree planting campaign that The ECO group initiated.
+Most of the trees were low maintenance Indigenous Trees.
+The compost would also be also used, as manure, to fertilise the organic vegetable garden they started, to grow healthy organic vegetables.
 The same organic vegetables that informed city dwellers in a Metro buy, at a premium, from Elite Departmental Stores.

-The compost site was not a traditional open hole that swallowed food waste and cowdung to decompose into organic manure.
-The composting was done in a novel aerobic way , a brainchild of Ramesh Harve, that eliminated any unpleasant odour, the smells that attracted flies.
+The compost site was not a traditional open hole that swallowed food waste and cow dung indiscriminately to decompose into organic manure.
+The composting was done in a novel, aerobic way , exposed to sunshine and air, a brainchild of Ramesh Harve.
+This method, which involved the layering and turning eliminated any unpleasant odour that attract flies.

-When I finally agreed to go and see their project, after much persuasion and head banging, I was pleasantly surprised and astounded to see the amount of work the one woman Army and her sole supporter from the ECO team had done silently and steadfastly waiting for no one to approve or applaud.
+When I finally agreed to go and see their project, after much persuasion and head banging, I was astounded to see the amount of work the one woman Army and her sole supporter from the ECO team of 21 had done silently and steadfastly waiting for no one to approve or applaud.
 They just did what had to be done.

 The composting happened 30 feet away from the nearest residences in an open tin shed , the erstwhile garage .
 There was no smell .
 No flies.
 Nothing .
-It did not seem to worry the residents who lived 30 feet near the compost heap, who had never complained about any smell or flies.
-The same residents, however , were agitating at the thought of 3 dwarf cows coming to nest in a cow shed, at the far end of the property, 100 metres from the nearest residence.
+It did not seem to worry the residents who lived 30 feet near the compost heap, who never complained about any smell or flies.
+The same residents, however , were agitated at the thought of 3 dwarf cows coming to nest in a cow shed, at the far end of the property, 100 metres from the nearest residence.

-The ratio of cow dung mixed with the food waste in the compost heap has to be in almost equal proprtions.
+The ratio of cow dung mixed with the food waste in the compost heap has to be in almost equal proportions.
 The cow dung needed for the compost heap would only increase with time , to match the rising levels of food waste .
-Currently the cowdung for the compost heap, is bought from cowherds who mercilessly abuse their flagging, milking cows with injectable Oxytocins to produce more milk.
-The commercial cowdung is therefore not pure or organic .
-To be sustainable, the cowdung has to be organic and preferably home grown under supervision in Anandam.
-The minimum distance that cows can be reared to allow hoof and human to share ecospace, without health hazards is 100 feet.
+Currently the cow dung for the compost heap, is bought from cowherds who mercilessly abuse their flagging, milking cows with injectable Oxytocins to produce more milk.
+The commercial cow dung is therefore not pure or organic .
+To be sustainable, the cow dung has to be organic and preferably home grown under supervision in Anandam.
+The minimum distance that cows can be reared to allow hoof and human to share eco-space, without health hazards is 100 feet.

-Unfortunately the Project has come to a suspended halt as some uninformed residents who have not seen the ECO project, or understood the benefits of the ECO project, have protested with a signature campaign to the Management who are going to investigate the claims made by the protestors.
+Unfortunately, the Project has come to a suspended halt, as some uninformed residents who have not understood the benefits of the ECO project, protested with a signature campaign to the Management. who are going to investigate the claims made by the nescient protestors.

 The success of The ECO green project picking up momentum again will depend on all the residents understanding the ECO Green project and visiting the site, personally, to dispel their preconceived ideas and unfounded fears that it is a safe and commendable project and hail the Green Anandam we need to work towards, as a Green Legacy for future generations.

-Convincing people whose mindset does not allow them to think out of the box, who are not willing to listen, or who are not willing to think about a well thought out plan from an expert, a blue print used many times over, the world over, is as fustrating as talking to a wall.
+Convincing people whose mindset does not allow them to think out of the box, who are not willing to listen to new ideas, or who are not willing to think about a well thought out plan from an expert, a blue print used many times over, the world over, is as frustrating as talking to a wall.